On the Chow ring of certain Lehn-Lehn-Sorger-van Straten eightfolds: Preliminaries

 For $Y$ very general, the Fourier decomposition $A^\ast_{(\ast)}(F)$ forms a bigraded ring, hence $\{\Pi_F^i\}$ is a weak MCK decomposition. \end{theorem}

 \begin{proof} (A remark on notation: what we denote by $A^i_{(j)}(F)$ is denoted by $CH^i(F)_{(j)}$ in \cite{SV}).

-The existence of a self-dual CK decomposition $\{\Pi_F^i\}$ is \cite[Theorem 3.3]{SV}, combined with the results of \cite[Section 3]{SV} to ensure that \cite[Theorem 2.2 and 2.4]{SV} are satisfied.
+The existence of a CK decomposition $\{\Pi_F^i\}$ is \cite[Theorem 3.3]{SV}, combined with the results of \cite[Section 3]{SV} to ensure that \cite[Theorem 2.2 and 2.4]{SV} are satisfied.
 According to \cite[Theorem 3.3]{SV}, the given CK decomposition agrees with the Fourier decomposition of the Chow groups.
 The ``moreover'' part is because the $\Pi_F^i$'s are shown to satisfy Murre's conjecture B \cite[Theorem 3.3]{SV}.
+The statement for very general cubic fourfolds is \cite[Introduction, Theorem 3]{SV}. \end{proof}